Cannabis Etiquette: 6 Unwritten Rules of Cannabis Smoking You Need to Know

 #6 – Be good to your dealer.

-Try to work with a dealer who you can meet someplace less suspect than behind a Dunkin’ Donuts at 3:00 in the morning.
+Try to work with a dealer whom you can meet someplace less suspect than behind a Dunkin’ Donuts at 3:00 in the morning.
 And, if the dealer is delivering, you might offer an invitation to enter, enjoy a snack, or share the smoke.

 If you live and buy in a state where weed is legal, you’ll want to be polite with your retail store budtender.
 They deserve thanks and appreciation for their service and expertise.
 Well-trained, they are positioned to advise you on purchases and coach you on your next steps in your cannabis selection.
-You can share your experiences with other strains and ask for help in making better or more suitable future choices.
+You can share your experiences with other strains and ask for help making more suitable future choices.

 Follow the “club” rules

 Most weed smokers are not lone tokers.
-They will form or join a smallish group of friends or co-workers in a pattern of behaviors surrounding their purchase and use of cannabis product.
-In time, you’ll find the specific group will establish its own code of behavior, including some rules not listed here.
+They will form or join a smallish group of friends or co-workers in a pattern of behaviors surrounding their purchase and use of cannabis products.
+In time, the specific group will establish its own code of behavior, including some rules not listed here.
 And, that’s okay, but these six unwritten rules and habits of marijuana smoking you need to know will help you get a comfortable start.